promises-aplus/promises-spec/promises-a-plus.md

 Also intentionally omitted is a requirement for calling fulfill and broken handlers either synchronously or asynchronously [[1](#recommendations)].
 Promises/A itself [does not specify](http://wiki.commonjs.org/wiki/Promises/A#Open_Issues), and both synchronous and asynchronous approaches exist in the current landscape of popular implementations.

+As with Promises/A, this proposal does not deal with creation of promises, nor the mechanisms for fulfilling or breaking them.

+## Credit

 This specification borrows heavily from the [Promises/A proposal](http://wiki.commonjs.org/wiki/Promises/A) by Kris Zyp, as well as the [UncommonJS Thenable Promises](https://github.com/kriskowal/uncommonjs/blob/master/promises/specification.md) specification by Kris Kowal.
 All credit goes to those authors.

-As with Promises/A, this proposal does not deal with creation of promises, nor the mechanisms for fulfilling or breaking them.

 # Notes on terminology